ADA-research/Sparkle/Documentation/source/userguide/userguide.md

 Sparkle.
 This means that any options exclusive to one or the other currently should not be used (see {numref}`slurm-disallowed`).

+To overwrite the default settings specific to the cluster Grace in Leiden, you should set the option "--partition" with a valid value on your cluster.
+Also, you might have to adapt "--mem-per-cpu" to your system.

 #### Tested options